RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 the same type (for example: position) are completed in order, but exports of different types can be completed out of order.

-If the STATUS register’s SKIP\_EXPORT bit is set to one, the hardware treats all EXPORT instructions as if they were NOPs.
+If the STATUS register's SKIP\_EXPORT bit is set to one, the hardware treats all EXPORT instructions as if they were NOPs.

 Instructions